vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 fails, it doesn't have to read all the code involved in the failing branch.

 It also sometimes inserts a character at the start of a patttern element to identify what kind of element it is.
-E.g., and equal sign before a comparison token or an asterisk before a word that has wildcard spelling.
+E.g., an equal sign before a comparison token or an asterisk before a word that has wildcard spelling.

 # Private Code